paulio/msfs/Tutorials/ReadMe.md

 You do not need to 'End Flight' to rebuild, but you do need to make changes to the now embedded project

-NB Also note the Tutorial uses the Electical system to test controlling the display.
+NB Also note the Tutorial uses the Electrical system to test controlling the display.
 This has fundamentally changed in MSFS 2024, so the tutorial is out of date.